hgaleh/movie-portal-app/README.md

 ## Javascript React Test

-Implementation of a simple Movie Portal App (Mobile and Desktop responsive) using React framework.
+Implementation of a simple Movie Portal App (Mobile and Desktop responsive) using Angular framework.

 The app must have these mandatory features: